catalystcalifornia/fresnoripa/README.md

 ## Partners

 [Fresno Building Healthy Communities](https://es.fresnobhc.org/)

-### Our Mission
-To foster and encourage thriving communities where all children and families can live healthy, safe and productive lives.
+Our Mission: To foster and encourage thriving communities where all children and families can live healthy, safe and productive lives.

 <p align="right">(<a href="#top">back to top</a>)</p>